In yoga, the hips are considered the emotional ‘junk drawer’ of the body, where stress, fatigue, stagnant energy, and daily tension accumulate.

 Pair Hip-Opening Yoga Asanas With Prone Yoga Poses

 To enhance the effects of hip-opening yoga, combine it with prone yoga poses that target the lower back.
-These poses help keep your yoga practice balanced for faster relief from hip and back pain.
+These poses help keep your yoga practice balanced for faster relief from hip and back pain, alongside strengthening exercises for lower back pain.

 1. Sphinx Pose (Salamba Bhujangasana):